rltvty/olkelda/schedule.md

 * Heading north to the Snæfellsnes Peninsula for the ceremony
 * We will make a stop or two along the way to see some sights

+Note about inclement weather:
+* It can often be cold, rainy, and windy in Iceland.
+However we are traveling to Iceland to have our ceremony at this specific location, so we will be making the trip to it no matter the conditions.
+* If the weather is nasty, feel free to stay in Reykjavík for the afternoon, and just meetup with us for dinner.

 ## 12:00 PM - Lunch in Borgarnes
 La Colina Pizzeria:
 * [Hrafnaklettur 1b, Borgarnes](https://goo.gl/maps/mbJPQZxumq22)